abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

 * I also tried using SMOTE as the dataset was hugely imbalanced.
 This resulted in train cv improving significantly to 0.9 but Public leaderboard score did not improve beyond 0.34.
 * I also tried lots of ensembles with different submissions giving better results but none improved beyond 0.345.
 * Final Submission was marked as xgboost with cut-off as 0.3 for delinquency.
 The model for 5 fold Cross validation with predictions being even if 1 model predicted TRUE instead of majority.
-* The reason I chose final predictions to be 1 even if one of the 5 folds preicted TRUE is because I observed a trend where I was having better scores with ~ 150 positive predictions.
+* The reason I chose final predictions to be 1 even if one of the 5 folds predicted TRUE is because I observed a trend where I was having better scores with ~ 150 positive predictions.

 Final Public LeaderBoard Rank achieved was 20.
 Private LeaderBoard ranks are yet to be published.